 In the age of ‘family values,’ Reagan’s supporters (and donors) actively championed anti-gay policies, including stripping gays of their right to property and and all manner of civil rights.
 In fact, Reagan himself said this of the gay rights movement in 1980: “It is asking for a recognition and acceptance of an alternative lifestyle that I do not believe society can condone, nor can I.”

-Reagan’s silence on AIDS
+Ronald Reagan’s silence during AIDS crisis

 Due much in part because AIDS was believed to have only affected gay men, Reagan made no effort to mobilize and find a cure for the disease, let alone acknowledge in public that it even existed.
 Even as people died by the thousands, Reagan failed to even say the word ‘AIDS’ until 1985.
 By the end of that year, more than 8,000 died of AIDS.
 And it wasn’t until 1986 that he delivered a speech about the epidemic.
 By the end of that year, more than 16,000 died.